martindevans/Sushi-Crash/docs/_G Dump.md

  - Some Debugging pulled out the required types: `DebugDrawText(float, float, cstring, integer, integer, integer)`
  - It seems reasonable to guess this is `x, y, message, r, g, b` however this does not print text at the expected location.
 Maybe there's a command to toggle visibility?

-DebugDrawLine(start, end, r, g, g)
+DebugDrawLine(start, end, r, g, b)
  - `start` is a `Vector(x, y, z)`
  - `end` is a `Vector(x, y, z)`
  - `r, g, b` are all values [0, 255] which together specify the colour